ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 };
 ```

-A service can now be introduced as follows:
+A service can now be introduced for the above service provider as follows.
 ```ballerina
 import ballerina/io;
 import ballerina/log;